gcallah/Emu86/PublicizeTacticsforEmu86.md

  # Promoting your open source project: lessons from Emu86

- # Promoting your open source project: lessons from Emu86

 I first started promoting Emu86 by posting in two Facebook groups related to computer science: Ladies Storm Hackathons and Hackathon Hackers.
 In the post, I described how Emu86 needed users to help us further develop the product and to reach out to their professors.
 Although both groups have at least 15000 members, only 1-3 members replied back saying how it was a cool and interesting product.
 In addition, there was a lack of response as to whether anyone reached out to their professors.

 Continuing down the Facebook publicizing path, I tried to search for other assembly language Facebook groups to see if I could directly interact with group members who use or teach assembly language.
 However, the groups I found were mostly inactive.